make(1p) — Linux manual page

 Macro definitions from these sources shall not override macro

 definitions from a lower-numbered source.
-Macro definitions from
+Macro definitions from a

-a single source (for example, the make utility command line, the
+single source (for example, the make utility command line, the

 MAKEFLAGS environment variable, or the other environment

-variables) shall override previous macro definitions from the
+variables) shall override previous macro definitions from the same

-same source.
+source.

-Macros defined in the makefile(s) shall override macro
+Macros defined in the makefile(s) shall override macro definitions

-definitions that occur before them in the makefile(s) and macro
+that occur before them in the makefile(s) and macro definitions

-macros defined in the makefile(s) shall override macro
+in the makefile(s) shall override macro definitions from source 3.

-definitions from source 3.
-Macros defined in the makefile(s)
+Macros defined in the makefile(s) shall not override macro

-shall not override macro definitions from source 1 or source 2.
+definitions from source 1 or source 2.

 Before the makefile(s) are read, all of the make utility command